 You can start trading by using a demo account to practice.
 Most brokers offer one in some form, where you can use virtual money to get used to the market without putting your own cash at risk.

 In terms of the actual trading itself, you have to decide whether you expect a coin to go up or down in value.
-If you think it’s going to go up then you should buy it (also known as going ‘long’), if you think it’s going down, sell (going ‘short’).
+If you think it’s going to go up, then you should go long, whereas if you think it’s going down, go short.

 For more experienced traders, you can make bigger bets on your instinct by using leverage.
 That means you put down a small part of the overall trade value as a deposit and borrow the rest from your broker.
 Beware, however, that you are liable for the entire trade value and your losses can spiral very quickly using this method.